poetic/ember-cli-cordova/docs/getting-started.md

 ## Developing The App

 Once your project is set up, you're ready to start developing.
 We've tried to keep the experience as similar to ember-cli as possible.
-You just need to move your `locationType` setting in `config/environment.js` to `defaultLocationType` so that it'd be used when not building for cordova (cordova needs `hash` as `locationType`).

-Then you can simply run the `serve` command and begin
+Simply run the `serve` command and begin

 ```sh
 ember serve